Cupping In Chiropractic Care

 When it comes to massage therapy there are many different modalities we can implement to help speed and aid in the healing process.
 One of our favorites and most asked about treatments here in Portland, Oregon is cupping!
-Cupping can be a stand alone treatment or easily integrated into a relaxation or deep tissue massage.
+Cupping can be a stand-alone treatment or easily integrated into relaxation or deep tissue massage.

-Like most Chinese healing techniques, cupping, or suction therapy, dates back thousand of years.
-According to the International Cupping Association the first mention of suction therapy is dated back to around 300 CE.
-So it’s safe to say massage therapy and it’s different modalities have been around a while.
+Like most Chinese healing techniques, cupping, or suction therapy, dates back thousands of years.
+According to the International Cupping Association, the first mention of suction therapy is dated back to around 300 CE.
+So it’s safe to say massage therapy and it’s different modalities have been around for a while.

 Many patients report that incorporating cupping into their massage therapy helps alleviate migraines, anxiety, fatigue, and more.
 In China, cupping is often used to treat lung disorders such as asthma.
 Many types of practitioners use suction therapy for a wide range of benefits: myofascial release, lymphatic drainage, decreasing muscle tension, hormone balancing, body detoxes, and energy balancing, just to name a few.